 Liberty Alley apartments represent a small complex of units that the university purchased in the spring of 2001.
 These units for upper-class students are located adjacent to campus off University Avenue.

-The GO House, located on the west side of campus, houses 24 students that are participating in their cross-cultural immersion experience during the year in which they live in the house.
+The GO House, located on the west side of campus, houses 23 students who are participating in their cross-cultural immersion experience during the year in which they live in the house.

 The university Scholars’ House, completely renovated and renamed in 1994, provides housing for 23 upper-class students completing scholarly work in a personal area of interest.

 Susquehanna also has a number of smaller residences, including the Presser International House and the Writer's House.
 In addition, 36 students live in a fraternity house on the west side of campus and other fraternity and sorority houses along University Avenue.